Winter hiking and snowshoeing in The Kaunertal

 Tips for snowshoe hikes in the Kaunertal holiday region

-More tips for snowshoe hikes
+More tips and recommendations for snowshoe hikes

 Please always pay attention to the current snow report and the avalanche situation when hiking in the snow!